ConcreteCactus/lcc/lc-notes/Expression-Identifier Invariance Rule.md

-No parameters of any two $\lambda$-expressions can have the same identifier number.
+No parameters of any two $\lambda$-expressions can have the same identifier number (in the same context.)